-Please submit resume to Ashley Daily at ashleyd@merrillville.paulmitchell.edu.
+Please submit resume to Amanda Giovane at amandau@merrillville.paulmitchell.edu.

 Instructor program by invitation only

 Note: The total charges for a period of attendance are equivalent to the cost of the entire program, due to the length of the program.